Quantum Field Theory in Successive Rindler Spacetimes

 \section{Abstract}

 {We study successive Rindler-like transformations in Minkowski spacetime and the corresponding sequence of vacuum states perceived by observers restricted to respective wedges.
-Extending the standard Rindler construction to an $n$-fold iteration, we find via Bogoliubov transformations that the vacuum of the $(n-1)^{th}$ Rindler observer appears thermal to the $n^{th}$ one.
+Interestingly, once more than one transformation is applied, the resulting multi-Rindler observers become non-uniformly accelerating.
 The characteristic trajectories, confined to nested wedges, exhibit characteristic accelerations and horizon shifts depending on transformation parameters ${g_1, g_2, \ldots, g_{n}}$.
 For the second-level transformation (\emph{Rindler Rindler} case), the late time acceleration asymptotically approaches $2g_2$ for one branch and diverges for the other.
 We study Minkowski, Rindler, and Rindler Rindler vacuum states from the perspective of Unruh–DeWitt (UDW) detectors along inertial, Rindler, and Rindler Rindler trajectories.
 The response of the UDW detector coupled to a real massless scalar field confirms the thermality: the transition rate of Rindler Rindler observer in Minkowski vacuum matches that of a standard Rindler detector with acceleration $2g_2$, yielding a Planckian spectrum at late times.
 The conclusions are discussed.}